ghislainv/roads-osm/README.md

 ## Results

-The code produces a raster of African roads extracted from Open Street Map (OSM).
+The code produces a raster of African roads extracted from OSM.
 The raster includes all types of roads (highway=*) provided by OSM.
 The raster of roads has the following characteristics:

 Date: July 2017.
 Resolution: 30m.
 Size: 568.56 MB.
 Format: GeoTIFF.
 Data type:
 Byte.
 No-data value: 255.
 Projection: EPSG:102022 (Africa Albers Equal